rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 ## Running benchmarks

-The main distinction between tests and benchmarks is configured prefix.
+By default, pytest discovers test files and functions prefixed with `test_`.
-Bench files and functions are prefixed with `bench_` rather than `test_`.
+For benchmarks, we configure `pytest` to instead search using the `bench_` prefix.
-`pytest` is automatically configured to find benchmarks this way, though, so running benchmarks is as simple as installing `pytest-benchmark` and then running `pytest`.
+After installing `pytest-benchmark`, running benchmarks is as simple as just running `pytest`.

 When benchmarks are run, the default behavior is to output the results in a table to the terminal.
 A common requirement is to then compare the performance of benchmarks before and after a change.